Thyroid Awareness Month 2024: Spreading Knowledge and Support

 • Thyroid problems may not always display clear symptoms.

-This month presents an excellent opportunity to expand our understanding of the thyroid gland disorders and the significance of preventive healthcare.
+This month presents an excellent opportunity to expand our understanding of thyroid gland disorders and the significance of preventive healthcare.
 Early thyroid disease detection and proper management can help prevent these problems.

 Facts about Thyroid disorders: